Disclosure: DarkSquares is our product. We mention it where relevant to the topic. Readers should weigh our perspective accordingly.

 Chess improvement often feels stuck, even with endless puzzles and videos.
 AI-powered training is now built into every major platform, but most players use it without a plan, then stall at the same rating.
 The difference between players who break through and those who plateau is usually a structured approach: targeting specific weaknesses, using AI feedback correctly, and building real calculation habits rather than just consuming content.
 This guide shows exactly how to use AI chess training games for skill development, which platforms fit your goals, and how to build daily routines that produce results.
-For a wider look at dedicated trainers, see our best blindfold chess apps 2026 review.
+The cognitive backbone behind that calculation work lives inside our chess visualization training hub.

 What AI actually adds to chess training